 If it gets too intense, however, you might start to feel lightheaded and nauseous.
 An excessive or persistent state of anxiety can have a devastating effect on your physical and mental health.

 There are several types of anxiety disorders.
-They include:
+They include the following.

 Generalized anxiety disorder (GAD)